raspberrypilearning/world-builder/en/quiz1/question_3.md

 legend: Question 3 of 3
 ---

 3D worlds can be viewed from different perspectives.
-The Raccoon is the player character in this game.
+The Raccoon is the Player character in this game.
 Which perspective is the game using?

 ![A Raccoon player character viewed from behind.](images/perspective-view.png)